vandrada/csb/parallel/README.md

 * The `varscan.conf` file is simply a file where each argument to pass to VarScan is on a single line.

+# Batch Processing bam Files
+In order to process multiple bam file at once, there is the program `dispatch`.

+## Description
+Processes all the bam files in a given directory, calling `chromo_split` on each one.

+## Synopsis
+usage:

+    dispatch directory varscan_action varscan_location

+### Arguments
+* `directory`: the __absolute__ path to the directory to process.
+* `varscan_action`: the action for VarScan to run.
+* `varscan_location`: the location of the VarScan jar.

+### Options
+* `--n-bam`: the number of bam files to process in parallel.
+The default value is two.
+* `--n-regions`: the number of regions in each bam file to process in parallel.
+The default value is two.

+## Examples

+    dispatch /home/You/DirectoryWithBams mpileup2snp /home/You/VarScan.jar

+Will run `chromo_split` on two bam files in `DirectoryWithBams` in parallel.
+`chromo_split` will process two regions in parallel, resulting in a total of four processes running.

+    dispatch /home/You/DirectoryWithBams mpileup2snp /home/You/VarScan.jar --n-bam=3

+Will run `chromo_split` on three bam files in `DirectoryWithBams` in parallel.
+`chormo_split` will process two regions in parallel, resulting in a total of six processes running.

+## Notes
+* A `varscan.conf` is expected to be in the directory with the bam files.

+* The arguments passed to `chromo_split` by default are: `--verbose`, `--with-pipe`, and `--n-procs=2`.